YuvalShaul/kubernetes/labs/k8s-VirtualBox/C-objects/11-resources/README.md

 ## Use the top command

+- Make sure you delete pods that were created in previous labs.
 - Create a pod by applying the pod.yaml file in this lab:
 **kubectl apply -f pod.yaml**
 There is nothing special about this specific pod.